LightJason/Java-AgentSpeak/readme.md

 * Goals are triggered by external events which will match by the goal name
 * Goals will be resolved into plans with equal name (and allowed context)
 * Goals are run in parallel independed from other goals
-* A goal is a sequence of plans that which must all finished successfully
+* A goal is a sequence of plans which must all finished successfully
 * A goal is part of exactly one intention
 * A goal will be applied to a plan (a plan with equal name will be instantiiation)
 * if a goal can match a desire (the goal is near to the desire) it can add an event to match the desire belief

+#### Test Goals

+* A test goal is a literal with the definition ```?literal```
+* The test return true iif a plan with an equal literal is within the current execution (current running or supsending)

 ### Intentions

-* The intention is set of beliefs (of goals), which must exist simultaneously
 * An intention is the _convex hull_ of its goals
+* The intention is set of of goals, which must exist simultaneously
 * Intentions cannot be in conflict with other intentions, so there dies not exists any overlaping

 ### Desires